jcps90/a3/README.md

 Compile Instructions: Compile using make

-Operation Instructions: After compiling run the msh file with 3 numbers spaced out (ex: ./msh 23 1 2) if no numbers are entered                           then the default entrees of 25 1 17 is used.
+Operation Instructions: After compiling run the mot file with 3 numbers spaced out (ex: ./mot 23 1 2) if no numbers are entered                           then the default entrees of 25 1 17 is used.

 Design Description: We first create 4 threads.
                     The Main thread is responsible for recieving and sending signals.